 Acronis True Image has been tested and is guaranteed to work with just one virtual machine format: Parallels Desktop 14.
-It is supported by Mac version of Acronis True Image 2019 and 2020.
+It is supported by Mac version of Acronis True Image 2019 and later.

 Backup and recovery of Parallels Desktop 14 virtual machines

-One of the unique features of Acronis True Image 2019 and 2020 for Mac is its unrivaled support of Parallels Desktop 14 virtual machines backup, as part of disk backup on a Mac host:
+One of the unique features of Acronis True Image 2019/2020/2021 for Mac is its unrivaled support of Parallels Desktop 14 virtual machines backup, as part of disk backup on a Mac host:

 - If you have an "Entire Mac" backup or a disk backup that includes files of Parallels Desktop 14 virtual machines, you already have a correct backup of your virtual machines.
 No additional configuration or adjustment is needed.